HKShuttle/RPi_CharLCD_Clock/README.md

 # RPi_CharLCD_Clock
-This is a python Script for displaying the clock and date with Raspberry Pi and Adafruit_CharLCD.
+This is a python script for displaying the clock and the date with Raspberry Pi and Adafruit_CharLCD.

 ## Pin Assignment and LCD Configulation
-Please edit as needed.
+Edit here as needed.
 ````
 # GPIO Pin Assignment
 lcd_rs = 7